Temasek-Dynamics/gestelt/docs/MPC_explain.md

 2. if the `MPC` has no solution, or the period is too long, the `traj_server` will switch the drone back to `Hover` and the `MPC` will never be called.
 ## 4. Running the Gazebo SITL simulation and the real flight.
 ## 4.1.
 The simulation
-1. Please firstly refer to the main `README.md` to install dependence.
-2. All scripts are in the folder:
+1. All scripts are in the folder:
     ```plaintext
     gestelt_bringup/
     ├── script/
     │   ├── ...

     ```
-3. I provide two kind of Gazebo PX4_SITL simulations.
+2. I provide two kind of Gazebo PX4_SITL simulations.
     1. **All in PC.**
         This simulation will run both `PX4_SITL` and `MPC`in the PC. run `./sitl_bringup_learning_agile.sh`